ronivay/XenOrchestraInstallerUpdater/README.md

 ./install-xo.sh
 ```

+Tool makes some checks and offers options to update/install Xen-Orchestra or deploy a container.

 Tool has been tested to work with following distros:

 - CentOS 7
 - Debian 8
 - Ubuntu 16.05

 CentOS was tested without SELinux.
-You need to deal with labels yourself if you want to use it.
+You need to deal with labels and permissions yourself if you want to use it.

 ## Notes